Skip to Content

 spice blend to make the red chilli fish curry.

-Place the chunks of fish in a medium-sized cooking pan, rub the spice paste over the fish chunks thoroughly.
+Place the chunks of fish in a medium-sized cooking pan, and rub the spice paste over the fish chunks thoroughly.

 Marinate the fish for 10 minutes.